CyberTrackerConservation/ctdoc/_pages/smart/_user-manual-7.md

 </tr>
 </table>

-They are installed on SMART Mobile using one of the package installation mechanisms (TODO: see Package installation).
+They are installed on SMART Mobile using one of the package installation mechanisms (see section 7.1).
 Long press (or press and hold) on a Project shows the **Project details** page.
 <table>
 <tr>
 <td><img src="{{ site.baseurl }}/assets/smart/image155.png" /></td>